litmuschaos/litmus/chaoslib/chaoskube/README.md

+## Note

-note: the chaoskube library is not supported by litmuschaos any more. it will be left here, because it can be used if the chaosServiceAccount has cluster-scope. as of version 0.8 chaosexperiments are namespace-scoped
+The chaoskube library is not supported by litmuschaos any more.
+It will be left here, because it can be used if the chaosServiceAccount has cluster-scope.
+As of version 0.8 chaosexperiments are namespace-scoped